High school football season kicks off this week

-Season openers Thursday, Friday and Saturday.
-See the schedules for Dover, Caesar Rodney, Polytech and Lake Forest in this story.
+First games Thursday in Delaware.
+Smyrna opens the season on the road at Middletown Friday.
+See the Eagles' schedule plus the preseason rankings for the state's top high school teams in this story.

 Can you feel it?
 The cooler weather?
-As you drive by a high school, can you hear the coach’s whistle, the sound of a solid tackle and the marching band or cheerleaders practicing?
+As you drive by the high school, can you hear the coach’s whistle, the sound of a solid tackle and the marching band practicing?

-High school football season kicks off this week with games Thursday, Friday and Saturday.
+High school football season kicks off this week in Delaware with games Thursday, Friday and Saturday.

 “The crisp air these past few mornings makes the hair on back on my neck stand up,” said Gary Cimaglia Sr., the new executive director of the Delaware Interscholastic Athletic Association which supervises high school sports.
 “I came from a small town in Rhode Island, and as a kid I remember going to watch the high school games and thinking, ‘That’s what I want to do.’
 Then when I got to play, it was best time of year for me.”